MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ---
 title: What's new for Surface Hub 3
-description: Highlights what's new for Surface Hub 3 including details about the Microsoft Teams Rooms on Windows experience ms.reviewer: dpandre
+description: Highlights what's new for Surface Hub 3 including details about the Microsoft Teams Rooms on Windows experience. ms.reviewer: dpandre
 manager: frankbu
 ms.prod: surface-hub